Frequently Asked Questions

 What is Orion's design philosophy?

-Orion to be that one browser that you install for your grandma and the web would
+It is also that one browser that you install for your grandma and the web would just work

 What is Orion based on?

 Orion's rendering engine is WebKit and Orion shares much of the same technology

 used in Apple's Safari.
 This means Orion inherits all